 Reimagining Contemporary Composition Tuition in a Digital World: The Future at Dr Olyver’s Composition Studio

 Music composition has always had one ultimate goal: to hear music performed by real musicians.
-There's nothing that compares to the subtlety, emotion, and unpredictability a live orchestra or ensemble can bring to your work.
-But for many composers, especially those just starting out or not yet established, opportunities to hear their compositions performed live are few and far between.
-This has created a bit of snobbery around the use of VSTs (virtual instruments) and MIDI playback, often seen as a poor substitute for the “real thing.”
-This snobbery is often unhelpfully further reinforced by the divide between the small percentage of composers regularly commissioned or selected for composer schemes and the vast majority of composers who are not.
+There's nothing that compares to the subtlety, emotion, and unpredictability a live orchestra or ensemble can bring to a piece.
+However, for many composers, especially those still developing their craft, opportunities for live performances can be rare.
+This has led to a perception that virtual instruments (VSTs) and MIDI playback are merely a poor substitute for the "real thing."
+Yet, the divide between live and digital composition tools is narrowing, offering new ways to bring compositions to life.

 A New Era of Digital Composition